404nofound/MBTA_MATLAB_ML/README.md

 ## Description

 * Data Pre-Processing.ipynb: Generating input and output csv files

-* MatLab folder: Running in MATLAB to do prediction
+* MBTA_MATLAB Folder: Running in MATLAB to do prediction

 ## Tools